Are there specific restrictions on foreign shareholdings in banks?

 There are no explicit restrictions under Israeli law on foreign shareholdings in banks.
 In the past, certain foreign shareholders (foreign banks and foreign individuals) received permits from the BoI to hold control in banks in Israel.
 The abovementioned policy, which was published by the BoI regarding the criteria for granting control permit in a bank, addresses the possibility of foreign shareholders to obtain a permit to control a bank.

-In general, no specific significant restrictions apply for foreign shareholdings in Lithuanian banks.
+There are no specific restrictions on foreign shareholdings in banks.

 There is no restriction under Turkish banking legislation on foreign shareholdings in Turkish banks.

 Furthermore, the Permission Regulation sets forth further documentation for the applications made to the BRSB in case of a share transfer as per Article 18 of the Banking Law; if the acquirer of the respective bank’s shares is a bank or financial institution incorporated outside Turkey.

 A special additional licensing requirement exists if a bank is under a controlling foreign influence.
 In these cases, certain additional requirements have to be met.
 A controlling foreign influence is given whenever foreigners with a Qualified Participation (see Question 17.) directly or indirectly hold more than 50% of the voting rights in the bank or a significant influence on the bank is exercised in another manner.
 In addition, if the bank is part of a financial services group or a group being also engaged in the banking business, appropriate consolidated supervision by a recognised foreign supervisor must exist and be evidenced.

 A subsequent additional license must be obtained from FINMA if a Swiss-controlled bank becomes for-eign-controlled after its establishment or if a foreign-controlled bank experiences a change of its foreign controlling person(s) at a later point in time.

 No, there are no such restrictions.
 Additional requirements may apply though.